tymondesigns/angular-locker/.gitdown/_contributing.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+Take care to maintain the existing coding style using the provided `.jscsrc` file.
 Add unit tests for any new or changed functionality.
 Lint and test your code using Gulp.